SinAi-Inc/iStampit.io/README.md

 *Empowering creators, researchers, and innovators with cryptographic proof of their work since 2024.*

 <!-- Stack section folded into Tech Stack earlier; removed duplicate -->

-## CI / Submodules Access

-This meta-repo includes private submodules (`istampit-auth`, `istampit-cli`, `istampit-action`).
-GitHub Actions workflows require a Personal Access Token secret with read access to these repositories:

-1. Create a PAT with `repo` scope.
-2. Add it to this repo's secrets as `SUBMODULES_TOKEN`.
-3. Workflows use `actions/checkout@v4` with `submodules: recursive` and `token: ${{ secrets.SUBMODULES_TOKEN }}` to fetch private submodules.

-If the submodules become public or migrate orgs, update `.gitmodules` and remove the PAT reference accordingly.

 ## Client Libraries